learn-co-curriculum/hs-messaging-gems/README.md

 ##Twilio v.
 Mailgun

 There are two really great web applications that can handle messaging for us.
 [Twilio](https://www.twilio.com/) is a service used to send text messages from another application.
-[Mailgun](http://www.mailgun.com/)is a service designed to send emails from a web application.
+[Mailgun](http://www.mailgun.com/) is a service designed to send emails from a web application.

 Depending on the functionality you would like for your final project, you can use either Twilio or Mailgun.